chethan-gen/ecommerce-follow-along/README.md

  # Milestone 19: Backend endpoint for cart item quantity
  * created put request for updating quantity for cart item.

- # Milestone 20: Backend endpoint for UserDetails**
+ # Milestone 20: Backend endpoint for UserDetails
  * created endpoint for userDetails in backend
  * created user.jsx for userDetails in frontend

+  # Milestone 21: Created frontend for Address**
+ * Created route for Add address page in the frontend
+ * Create from the adding Address
+ * stored address using UseState hook

- # Milestone 21: Created backend for Address and attached for frontend**
+ # Milestone 22: Created backend for Address and attached for frontend**
  * created endpoint for handeling address
  * Added backend endpoint to the frontend